magicalbrad/thundertixGA4/index.md

 Here's my approach.
 I am considering the show name to be the item name, and the ticket type to be the item variant.
 I am ignoring the date.

-I am triggering a view_item event with a minimal ecommerce object with an item array containing just the show name displayed on that page.
 I am considering the page where ticket quantities are selected, "/orders/new?performance_id=XXXXXXXX," to be the "item page."
-This page has the ticket price which is required for the view_item event.
+This is the first page in the purchasing process that displays a price.
+I am triggering a view_item event with a minimal ecommerce object with the value and an item array containing just the show name displayed on that page.
 If there are multiple ticket types, the price of the first ticket displayed on the page is used for the event value.

-The add_payment_info event is triggered on this same page when it is submitted.
-This creates a full ecommerce object based on what was in the cart at the time payment was attempted.
-I actually don't bother tracking this event, as I'm only triggering this to get the ecommerce object.
+The add_payment_info event is triggered on the cart page when it is submitted.
+There are two URLs used for the cart, /orders and /new.
+This tag creates a full ecommerce object based on what was in the cart at the time payment was attempted.
+(I actually don't bother tracking this event, as I'm only triggering this to get the ecommerce object.
+However, you could track it if you wish.)

 A purchase event is triggered when the "Thank You" page is viewed.
 There isn't sufficient information on this page to create an ecommerce object.
-However, the ecommerce object created for the add_payment_info trigger still exists.
+However, the ecommerce object created for the add_payment_info trigger still exists and will be used instead.

 ### Thundertix Child Frame Setup

 #### Google Tag Manager
 - Create a "Custom HTML Tag" for item views in Tag Manager, using the script in the [view_item.js file.](https://github.com/magicalbrad/thundertixGA4/blob/main/view_item.js) It should be triggered on window load only on the item page.
 For my purposes, that is /orders/new.
 Depending on which embed code you're using, you may need to trigger on pages with a URL like /events/(event id).
-You may need to adjust the logic that scrapes the name and price based on the information available on the page.
+(You could skip this entirely if you aren't interested intracking this event.)

 - Create a "Custom HTML Tag" for adding payment info in Tag Manager, using the script in the [add_payment_info.js file.](https://github.com/magicalbrad/thundertixGA4/blob/main/add_payment_info.js) It should be triggered on submit of the order form.
 The cart page has a URL of either /orders/new or /cart, depending on whether the user is coming to it for the first time, or returning later.
 So, you'll need triggers for both URLs.

 ### Parent Window (a.k.a. your site)